mlanza/todo/readme.md

 Open the browser console in Developer Tools.
 Note what's being written to the log as you interact with the app.

-Temporarily and deliberately expose whichever vars you choose as globals.
-Do this to facilitate interactive, REPL-driven development.
+Temporarily expose choice vars as globals to facilitate interactive, REPL-driven development.

 Enter `$state` into the console, for example, to access the world state.
-Swap functions against it at will.
+Swap updates against it as desired.

-Enter `cmd()` to expose all the modules as `_`, `$`, `dom`, `t`, etc. in the global namespace as needed to further aid your interactivity.
+Enter `cmd()` to expose all the modules as `_`, `$`, `dom`, `t`, etc. in the global namespace to further aid your interactivity.

 ## Credit